spark299/spring-2021-assignment-3/README.md

 - `Intersection`: contains distance to an intersection, and intersection point.
 - `Hit`: contains an intersection and a reference to the object that the ray intersected with.

-File `utils.js` contains some useful functions to perform dot products, multiplication of a vector by a scalar, addition, subtraction, length, as well as a function to reflect a ray along a normal.
+File `utils.js` contains some useful functions to perform dot products, multiplication of a vector by a scalar, addition, subtraction, length, as well as a function to reflect a ray considering a surface normal.

 Here is an example of assignment 3:
 ![Assignment 3 example](raytracer.png)